Non-competition

 Non-poaching

 Normally, this would apply to a former employee who sets up a business and tries to poach another employee (ie induce them to leave their current employer and join them in their new venture).
-However, it can equally apply to businesses which become heavily integrated with a client and decide they would like to take on a member of their staff.
+However, it can equally apply to businesses that become heavily integrated with a client and decide they would like to take on a member of their staff.

 Non-circumvention